EbodShojaei/Cryptographer/README.md

 ## Acknowledgements

-By using this script, the user understands that the developer is not responsible for any loss of data or any other unintended damages to the system.
+By using this script, the user understands that the author is not responsible for any loss of data or any other unintended damages to the system.